acycliq/visage/README.md

  * Set the color scheme of your choice for the genes and cells

 #### 2. Tiling the background image
-As a backgound, in most cases we will be a showing a dapi stain.
+As a backgound, in most casecan see that path in the configus we will be a showing a dapi stain.
 We should have the original image in a tif, jpg, png etc format which will be processed to produce a nested directory tree of thousands of small 256px-by-256px jpg files called `map tiles`.
 At any given zoom level the viewer (or to be precise, [leaflet.js](www.leaflet.js)) fetches the necessary tiles and aligns them on the screen making a mosaic that looks to the user as a big single image when in reality it is a collation of small ones.